AngeloKandah/DuplicateTabCloserLandingPage/README.md

 # The DuplicateTabCloser Landing Page

-This is a landing page for a chrome extension called the [DuplicateTabCloser](https://github.com/AngeloKandah/DuplicateTabCloser).
-This landing page shows off the capabilities of the extension and was developed using [Create React App](https://github.com/facebook/create-react-app) and utilizes the framework [Tailwind](https://tailwindcss.com/docs/installation).
-This page was developed with mobile first in mind and has media queries to allow for dynamic changes on the page to best fit the screen size.
+This is a landing page for a chrome extension called the [DuplicateTabCloser](https://github.com/AngeloKandah/DuplicateTabCloser) and shows off the capabilities of the extension.
+Completely developed using [Create React App](https://github.com/facebook/create-react-app) and utilizing the framework [Tailwind](https://tailwindcss.com/docs/installation) and focuses on keeping mobile first in mind by using built in media queries to best fit the screen size.

 ### License

 The icons and logos are under the [Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)](https://creativecommons.org/licenses/by-sa/3.0/legalcode) License.
-The only thing that has changed about the icons and iamges from the original is the color from black to grey.
+The only thing that has changed about the icons and images from the original is the color from black to grey.